Zenitugo/AltSchool-Project/Documentation.md

 - start-services: To start and enable apache2

-Because this task is simple, the sub-directory used in each role was only the `tasks` and `var`.

 The `main.yml` in the `var` directory holds the variables for each role while the `main.yml` in the `tasks` directory holds the pieces of code needed to create each element of the infrastructure.

 Another variable type was also used and captured with the `Register` keyword.
 This made it possible to reference roles in other roles. e.g referencing vpc-id in the subnets or internet gateway role.